Work in prison

 To sign a prison employment contract, unemancipated minors must have obtained permission from their legal representatives (e.g. parents).

-The prison employment contract shall include mandatory particulars which explain in particular the own rules:
+The prison employment contract shall include mandatory particulars explaining in particular the own rules:

 It also describes the job and, if necessary, the specific risks associated with that job.

-The incarcerated person also signs a agreement annexed to the contract defining the obligations of the penitentiary institution, of the person imprisoned and of the working structure, if not the penitentiary administration.
+The incarcerated person also signs a agreement annexed to the contract defining the obligations of the penitentiary institution, the person in custody and the working structure, if not the penitentiary administration.

 The head of the penitentiary institution may refuse classification or assignment to a job.